 Frequently Asked Questions

 You will need at least a 3.00 undergraduate GPA and a LSAT score of at least above the 50th percentile of the law school for which you are applying.
 Students who do not currently have a 3.00 GPA should immediately begin striving to improve their GPA but do not take "easy" courses to achieve this as law school admission committees will toss out those courses in calculating your real GPA.
 You should take the free, practice LSAT offered by JSU at the first opportunity in order to obtain your baseline score.
-See the Announcement Page of the Pre-Law Information website for a listing of the next free, practice LSAT administered by the Honors and Special Programs office, call (256) 782-8335, or come by 107 Martin Hall.
+See the Announcement Page of the Pre-Law Information website for a listing of the next free, practice LSAT administered by Special Programs located in the Honors College.
+Please call 256 782-8269 or stop by 217 Mason Hall East for more information.

 As law schools prefer applicants from a variety of backgrounds, there is no designated pre-law major, minor, or concentration.
 However, we do suggest courses which allow students the opportunity to develop their verbal and writing skills and which foster critical and analytical thinking.
 You should take courses that present a challenge to better prepare you for law school.
 Avoid the temptation of taking courses that will result in an "easy A." You will be at a disadvantage in law school if you choose this path.
 Most law school classes only have one or two exams per semester so you need to be well prepared for the additional responsibility of challenging coursework and keeping yourself on track.
 Our office will work with you and your academic advisor to determine which classes will be most advantageous to you.